 Finally, The Blow Vol. 2, Howlround’s split cassette with Time Attendant is now officially released on Manchester’s Front And Follow imprint, just in time for this rather spiffy review in the latest edition of Electronic Sound Magazine:

-In the spirit of celebration I invite you once again to enjoy this completely batsh*t bananas documentary that focuses on the fascinating desert town of Amboy that inspired my half of the album.
+In the spirit of celebration I invite you once again to enjoy this completely batsh*t bananas documentary that focuses on the fascinating desert town of Amboy which inspired my half of the album.
 Seriously, take thirty-two minutes out of your life to watch it, it’s a work of pure Dadaist genius:

-Apparently edited together by a crazed elephant wielding an entire bag of hammers, it’s presented by (or at least the camera spends much of the time pointing in the direction of) the lovely Chandra Brenner, an actress and presenter who seems to exist throughout the video in a weirdly dichotomous state of both extreme over-stimulation and slightly vacant stupor – so much so, in fact, that I actually began to wonder if she was a more advanced version of ‘Lucie’, the Sexy Referendum Robot mentioned earlier.
+Apparently edited together by someone wielding an entire bag of hammers, it’s presented by (or at least the camera spends much of the time pointing in the direction of) the lovely Chandra Brenner, an actress and presenter who seems to exist throughout the video in a weirdly dichotomous state of both extreme over-stimulation and slightly vacant stupor – so much so, in fact, that I actually began to wonder if she was a more advanced version of ‘Lucie’, the Sexy Referendum Robot mentioned earlier.
 Watch her in action and ask yourself if at any point in your life anything has ever excited you quite as much as the prospect of crossing the street to visit a post office appears to excite Chandra.
 Other things that get her all worked up during the course of the video include a bottle of Root Beer, a mustard-coloured chaise-lounge and an old basketball hoop inside the school gymnasium.
 And speaking of sports, drinking and ending up on the sofa, I also reckon there’s the makings of a great drinking game in adding up all of the occasions when she encounters something that she describes as ‘indescribable’ – you’d be HAMMERED after ten minutes, and therefore in a perfect state to pop the cassette in.
 Try it and let me know how you get on!

 Following both last week’s fantastic trip to the Yugoslavian Space Programme thanks to our friends at Discom and my recent trip to the Saxany-Anhalt city of Halle, this week’s Near Mint Show brings an all-too brief excursion into the exotic electronics of the former German Democratic Republic.